bgroenks96/nextcloud-kube/README.md

 *Warning: The data volume is created automatically during installation.
 Deleting this deployment via `helm delete` will delete your data, so make sure to create a back-up first.*

-The size of the data partition, as well as other various options, can be configured via `configs/nextcloud.values.yaml`.
+The size of the data partition, as well as other various options, can be configured **before deployment** via `templates/nextcloud.values.yaml`.

+After deployment, generated configuration files for that release will be placed in the `releases` directory.
+You can change the configuration options and upgrade the existing deployment using `upgrade <RELEASE>` where `<RELEASE>` is the same identifier you used when creating the deployment.

 Please note that these scripts and configuration files are provided WITHOUT WARRANTY and by using it you agree to release the author of any potential damages resulting from accidental loss or corruption of your data.